Home Blog

 Moon Activities for Pre-K and K

 Today marks the 50th anniversary of Apollo 11 landing on the moon and the astronauts walking around on the moon.
-I am sharing some moon inspired montessori activities based off this historical event!
+I am sharing some moon inspired Montessori activities based off this historical event!

 Read More